kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

   After resuscitation,
   #table(columns:2,
   [Condition],[Management],
 [Hemodynamically stable child, no signs of perforation or peritonitis],[Non-operative reduction by hydrostatic (saline or barium) or pneumatic (air) enema under fluoroscopic or ultrasound guidance.
-Success rate: 80–90%.
+Success rate: 80-90%.
 - If reduction successful
-  - Observe for 24–48 hours.
+  - Observe for 24-48 hours.
 Reintroduction of feeds gradually.], [If unsuccessful or evidence of bowel perforation, ischemia, or peritonitis],[Emergency surgical intervention:
-*Coup’s procedure*
+*Coup's procedure*
 - Operative manual reduction of intussusception by gentle distal-to-proximal “milking” of the intussuscepted segment during laparotomy.
 ],)]